Brian Bates (soccer)

-Brian Bates (born August 16, 1972 in Woodbridge, Virginia) is a retired American soccer defender who spent four seasons in Major League Soccer and three in the USISL.
+Brian Bates (born August 16, 1972) is an American retired soccer defender who spent four seasons in Major League Soccer and three in the USISL.

 Club career

-Bates attended the University of Virginia, playing on the men’s soccer team from 1990 to 1993.
-Bates and his team mates won the 1991, 1992 and 1993 NCAA Men's Soccer Championship.
+Bates attended the University of Virginia, playing on the men's soccer team from 1990 to 1993.
+Bates and his teammates won the 1991, 1992 and 1993 NCAA Men's Soccer Championship.
 In 1994, he signed with the Richmond Kickers of the USISL.
 In 1995, the Kickers won both the league and Open Cup titles, giving Bates a double.
 On February 6, 1996, the Colorado Rapids selected Bates in the fourth round (thirty-second overall) in the 1996 MLS Inaugural Player Draft.
 On November 6, 1997, the Chicago Fire selected Bates with the 19th pick in the 1997 MLS Expansion Draft.
 He played two games for Chicago before being traded to the Dallas Burn for Tom Soehn.
 On January 16, 1999, the Dallas Burn traded Bates to D.C.
 United for a second round pick in the 1999 MLS College Draft.
 Bates played one game for D.C. before being placed on waivers on May 13, 1999.
 He moved to the Maryland Mania of the USISL for four games before signing with the Charleston Battery for the remainder of the season.